ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-We **recommend** AND **encourage** you to use the example Makefile **here**, rather than the `mkiocccentry` repo's `Makefile.example`, renamed as `Makefile` of course, as the starting point for your submission's required `Makefile`:
+We **recommend** AND **encourage** you to use the example Makefile **here**, as the starting point for your submission's required `Makefile`:
 </p>

 - <p class="leftbar">[view example